erindb/sorites/README.md

 # All Experiments

 * Pilot experiments
-	* Experiment 0: sorites premises where the dollar amounts were not etreme enough to get a variety of judgments
+	* Experiment 0: sorites premises where the dollar amounts were not etreme enough to get a variety of judgments (first 30 Ss in file)
 	* Experiment 1: sorites premises with more extreme values but still not full range of ratings
 	* Experiment 2: binned free response prior experiment
 	* Experiment 3: binned sliders prior experiment with 10 bins per item